jeffmikels/ProPresenter-API/Pro7.md

 Note, if both the Remote Control and the Stage Display interface are enabled in ProPresenter, they both operate over the *Remote Control* network port.

+**Warning:** Be careful!
+It's easy to CRASH ProPresenter when sending invalid messages!

 ## Remote Control